alejandracabre/Lifecycle_exploration/README.md

 ## Results: Data story
 Final results are presented in the data story "Lifecycle Exploration" in this repo.
 Context, caveats, findings, charts (also available in the documentation folder)
-Finally next steps and recommendations, are included.
+Finally next steps and recommendations.